aramisHernandez1/Freshmen-Year-Winter-Break-Project/README.md

 # Freshmen-Year-Winter-Break-Project
-My first project in Java.
-Used as a starting point to learn Java before my second semester of university.
+My first project in Java and Github.
+Useing as a starting point to learn both before my second semester of university.